 Now on to what it means for someone who doesn’t have celiacs, but wishes to partake in a gluten-free lifestyle.
 For one, the top foods you would avoid would be bread, pasta, baked goods, and cereals.
 Unsuspectedly, it can also be found in soups, sauces, marinades and even in makeup products such as lipstick.
 Because this is the case, it becomes a necessity to read label food products when grocery shopping.

 Those who suffer from mild gluten intolerance have discomfort in their gastrointestinal system, but unlike celiacs, do not have the same autoimmune response.
-Even still, according to the author of The Gluten-FreeRD blog, Rachel Begun, almost 18 million Americans struggle with gluten sensitivity.
+Even still, almost 18 million Americans struggle with gluten sensitivity.

 Now, while gluten may be one of the culprits for these individuals, research shows it’s probably not the only one.
 Other culprits could include more components of the wheat, as well as specific fruit and vegetables, alcohol and dairy could also be triggering symptoms of discomfort in the stomach.